hyochan/expo-stt/README.md

 There are some functions available to call such as:

-* ExpoStt.startSpeech()
+- ExpoStt.startSpeech()
-* ExpoStt.stopSpeech()
+- ExpoStt.stopSpeech()
-* ExpoStt.cancelSpeech()
-* ExpoStt.destroySpeech()
+- ExpoStt.destroySpeech()
-* ExpoStt.requestRecognitionPermission()
+- ExpoStt.requestRecognitionPermission()
-* ExpoStt.checkRecognitionPermission()
+- ExpoStt.checkRecognitionPermission()

 Take a look into `example/App.tsx` for completed example

 # Contributing

 Contributions are very welcome!
-Please refer to guidelines described in the [contributing guide]( https://github.com/expo/expo#contributing).
+Please refer to guidelines described in the [contributing guide](https://github.com/expo/expo#contributing).

-## Author

-I am looking for a job as a React native developer, remote work is preferred.

-Check out my CV: https://anhtuank7c.github.io